Cellane/chalk/_drafts/how-to-get-a-job-in-japan.md

 about the gap it would create in my résumé and how it could affect obtaining my next job in IT much more difficult, so I decided to find a job related to IT.

+One thing that should be noted, however, is that if you decide to go with either of these language programmes, you won't be able to choose a location within Japan.
+You may express a preference but chances are you end up in some rural area of Japan, which can be interesting but it may not be what you're looking for.

 ## How long will it take?

 The second question you don't have to, but really want to ask yourself is -- how